StefanieKo/mushroom_classifier/README.md

-# Comparative Decision Tree Analysis for Prediction and Insight
+# Mushroom Classification and Comparative Tree Analysis

 ## Overview
 This project explores the use of decision tree classifiers to predict whether mushrooms are edible or poisonous based on morphological and seasonal features.
-Beyond prediction accuracy, the exercise serves as a case study of how ML methods can explore relationships between features.
+Beyond prediction accuracy, the exercise serves as a case study of how ML methods can explore relationships between features to advance insight into complex systems and identify potential levers for intervention.

 ## Dataset
 - **Source:** GitHub (open dataset)